Majors (Juniors & Seniors)

 - When assigning advisees, chairs look at who will be teaching introductory classes likely to enroll first-year students fall term, leaving room in their major advising assignments for new students.
-Chairs may contact Associate Dean and Director of Advising Louis Newman at x4311 to discuss strategies for fairly assigning advisees.
+Chairs may contact Director of Advising and Faculty Diversity Recruitment Al Montero at x4085 to discuss strategies for fairly assigning advisees.

 - Often it is neither possible nor desirable for the chair to advise all majors.
 It is important for students to have the opportunity to express a preference.
 In Political Science, for example, all majors have the opportunity to request a specific adviser to the department assistant before assignments are posted.